moj-analytical-services/rpackage_training/README.md

 There is a special tag `@export` which indicates that the function should be added to the NAMESPACE of your package.
 This means it will be accessible to users of your package and using the `@export` tag will also trigger the generation of a help file.
-Any function that are for internal package use only should not be tagged with `@export`.
+Any functions that are for internal package use only should not be tagged with `@export`.

 Once we have added our roxygen comments we can use `devtools::document()` to generate the the help